AnandK27/English_OCR/README.md

 # English_OCR

+Dewarping done using [page_dewarp](https://github.com/mzucker/page_dewarp) <br>
-Text detection is based on CTPN and is done using tensorflow.
+Text detection is based on CTPN and is done using tensorflow.<br>
-Text recognition is based CRNN and is done using pytorch.
+Text recognition is based CRNN and is done using pytorch. <br>

 ## Prerequisite